lemora/msa-proteoform-profiler/README.md

 # MSA Proteoform Profiler

-The `MSAPP` is a tool for high-level analysis of RNA-Seq Multiple Sequence Alignments.
+The `MSAPP` is a tool for high-level analysis of RNA-Seq multiple sequence alignments.
 It assists in detecting and annotating proteoforms and domains.

+It can either be run as with graphical user interface (recommended), or as a command-line application.

 ### Dependencies

-This software requires python >=3.9 and [poetry](https://github.com/python-poetry/poetry).
+This software requires python >= 3.9 and [poetry](https://github.com/python-poetry/poetry).
 All package versions are managed by poetry.

 ### Running

-Install poetry and python.
+Install poetry.
 Create a virtual environment with an appropriate python version (once):

 ```
 poetry env use python3.12